-Shon Bishop (near right) is a Small-Farm Specialist for the Innovative Small Farmers OutreachProgram (ISFO with extensive experience in high tunnel installation.
+Shon Bishop (near right) is a Small Farm Specialist for the Innovative Small Farmers Outreach Program (ISFOP) with extensive experience in high tunnel installation.

-Robert Balek (left) is a field specialist in horticulture with the Jasper County of office of University of Missouri Extension and works with tomato growers in Southwest Missouri.
-David Middleton grew up on a diversified grain and livestock farm near Laddonia, Missouri, and graduated from the University of Missouri with a B.S. and M.S. n Animal Science.
-David joined Lincoln University Cooperative Extension (LUCE) in 2014 as the Farm Outreach Worker (FOW) for Lawrence and Greene Counties.
-The Jesup Wagon 2.0 is a modern take on George Washington Carver's innovative Jesup Wagon which rolled out of Tuskegee Institute in 1906 (right-Carver's drawing for the first wagon).
+Robert Balek (left) is a horticulture specialist with the Jasper County office of University of Missouri Extension and works with tomato growers in Southwest Missouri.
+David Middleton (below left) grew up on a diversified grain and livestock farm near Laddonia, Missouri.
+He graduated from the Uni- The Jesup Wagon 2.0 is a modern take on George Washington Carver's innovative Jesup Wagon which rolled out of Tuskegee Institute in 1906 (right- Carver's drawing for the first wagon).
 Like the first Jesup Wagon, the 2.0 version is also a "moveable school" bringing the latest technology to farmers, this time in Missouri.
 The Wagon will includes kits on:

-- Irrigation - · Hand tools for high tunnels and other small areas - Pesticide safety kit and backpack sprayer calibration kit - BSC tractor attachments - Low tunnel/caterpillar tunnel kit - Technology kit containing a DJI Phantom 4 Pro Drone and accessories, a tensiometer, a soil compaction tester and a ph, moisture, light and temperature meter The kits are managed for the Webb City Farmers Market by a team of Southwest Missouri MU Extension and LU Co-operative Extension colleagues.
+- Irrigation - Hand tools for high tunnels and other small areas - Pesticide safety kit and backpack sprayer calibration kit - BSC tractor attachments - Low tunnel/caterpillar tunnel kit - Technology kit containing a DJI Phantom 4 Pro Drone and accessories, a tensiometer, a soil compaction tester and a ph, moisture, light and temperature meter

+The kits are managed for the Webb City Farmers Market by a team of Southwest Missouri MU Extension and LU Co-operative Extension colleagues.
 The project is funded by the Missouri Department of Agriculture using specialty crops funds.
 Special thanks to our teammates at Lincoln who secured funding for the Jesup Wagon 2.0 trailer shown above.